jfcloutier/karma_system/design_notes/beliefs.md

 Observations in a given timeframe are considered synchronous, as are the beliefs derived in the timeframe.

+A CA gets *concrete* beliefs from its causal theory (abduced properties and relations), from sensing properties of its environment (if it is a sensor CA), and from having executed policies/actions.

-A CA derives its beliefs from noticing quantities (counts and comparisons), trends, starts, endings in its umwelt.
+A CA with an umwelt synthesizes *abstract* beliefs from noticing quantities (counts and comparisons), trends, startings and endings in the beliefs held in its umwelt's CAs.

-What it observes are the (starting, accumulating, trending, ending) beliefs, past and present, of its "child" CAs.
-The CA makes its own, more abstract beliefs available for observation by its "parent" CAs.
+The CA makes its own beliefs available for observation by its "parent" CAs.
 And so on, up an abstraction hierarchy of beliefs about beliefs about beliefs etc.

 Each CA decides how to act on the basis of its beliefs plus how it felt when deriving them.
 So beliefs are central to agency.

-The beliefs of a CA are expressed for observation by obfuscating their derivation, i.e. the observed beliefs leading to a belief are opaque to the observer of the belief but retained by the CA holding the observed belief.
+A CA obfuscates the derivation of its abstract beliefs for observation by by parent CAs, i.e. the observed beliefs leading to an abstract belief are opaque to the observer of the abstract belief (information hiding).

+## Concrete beliefs

-The "bottom" beliefs (not derived from other beliefs) are **sensed** beliefs of the sensor CAs and **count* beliefs of the effector CAs (counting how many actions of a kind were executed).
+The concrete beliefs (not derived from other beliefs) are properties detected by the sensor CAs (e.g. `distance(obstacle, 10)`), abduced from generating the CA's causal theory (e.g. `property123(object456, true)`, `relation123(object123, object456)`), and properties from executing simple actions (e.g. `done(motor1, reverse_spin)`) or policies (e.g. `done(CA, Policy)`).

-Sensor and effector CAs sit at the bottom of the hierarchy of CAs and interface with the body's sensors and effectors.
-A sensor CA simply observes the value of its attached sensor and translates it into a belief.
-An effector CA simply tells the body to prepare to actuate an effector and translates execution into a belief.
+## Abstract beliefs

-There are six kinds of beliefs: **imagined**, **sensed**, **started**, **count**, **more**, **trend** and **ended**.
+There are six kinds of abstract beliefs: **started**, **ended**, **count**, **more_of** and **trend**.

-Each belief is expressed as a `property` (linking an object and a value) or as a `relation` (linking two objects).
+Each abstract belief is expressed as a `property` (linking an object and a value) or as a `relation` (linking two objects).

 A property is expressed as `Property(Object, Value)` where

 * `Property` is a property name
+* `Object` is the unique name of an observed belief what's starting, trending, ending, or counted
+  * the identity (derivation) of the named object is known only to the CA that named it
+  * note that objects are not physical "things"; they are observed beliefs.
 * `Value` is a literal belonging to the property's domain (e.g. blue, up, true, 4, etc.)
-* `Object` is the unique name of what's starting, trending, ending, counted, more of, or sensed
-  * e.g. self,  reverse_spin, ahsd34ahsdjh
-  * the identity (derivation) of the named object is known only to the CA that named it
-  * note that objects are not necessarily physical "things"; they are mostly observed beliefs.

-A relation is expressed as  `Relation(Object1, Object2)`, where
+A relation is expressed as  `Relation(Object, Object)`, where

 * `Relation` is a relation name
-* others as above

-## Imagined

-> Something unobserved needed to formulate a causal theory.

-Imagined beliefs are conjured up properties or relations to posit occulted observations needed to causally explain direct observations.

-* What
-  * A relation `Relation(Object1, Object2)` or property `Property(Object, Value)`
-* Observed as-is (i.e. unobfuscated)

-## Count
+* Each `Object` is the unique name of an observed `count` belief

+### count

 > The belief that something can be counted in the current timeframe.

-e.g. this action was executed twice
+e.g. this action was done twice

 * What
   * A property